build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ![Realtime In Context Learning Workflows](images/ecr-qa-container.png)

-Create the Cloudformation stack to build the ECS Cluster with a Fargate task by importing the Cloudformation tempalte from `Infrastructure/genai-chatbot-llm-rag-langchain.yaml` file.
+Create the Cloudformation stack to build the ECS Cluster with a Fargate task by importing the Cloudformation template from `Infrastructure/genai-chatbot-llm-rag-langchain.yaml` file.
 Override the following parameters as shown in the screen shot below and this will build out the ECS cluster with the Fargate task exposing the API .

 ![Cloudformation template for API ](images/cloudformation-qa-api.png)